 It is not actually against the law to continue doing business when you are insolvent.
-However, this only applies up until a certain point.
+However, the leeway for insolvent trading only applies up until a certain point.
 If you owe a creditor more than £750 and have failed to pay a 21-day statutory demand, legally you should pay the creditor or cease trading.
 At this point, you are legally obliged to act in the best interests of your creditors.
 If you do not, you run the risk of being accused of wrongful trading.

 If you have not been issued with a statutory demand then the situation is different.
 In this case, as long as you make every effort to repay your creditors and there is a realistic prospect of doing so in the near future, your company can continue to trade.